kmoo/greeter/docs/README.md

 ![Hindi](hindi.png) ![German](german.png) ![Spanish](spanish.png)

+See it in action at my personal site, [lukemoorman.com](https://lukemoorman.com).

 ## Usage

 Include the script in your website, either using `yarn` or `npm` (coming soon!), or with a `script` tag.
 We recommend at the bottom of the page `body`, like: